MehdiK/www.mehdi-khalili.com/src/documents/posts/2013-12-25-continuous-integration-delivery-github-teamcity.html.md

 tags: ["continuous integration","continuous delivery","teamcity","github","nuget"]

 ---
-There must be around 2 billion articles out there about setting up TeamCity; but I thought I'd write an end to end tutorial for setting up [Continuous Integration](http://www.martinfowler.com/articles/continuousIntegration.html) (AKA CI) and [Continuous Delivery](http://martinfowler.com/bliki/ContinuousDelivery.html) (AKA CD) for a GitHub project using TeamCity.
-There is going to be quite a few very basic steps and some a little bit more advanced bits in this post.
+This is an end to end tutorial for setting up [Continuous Integration](http://www.martinfowler.com/articles/continuousIntegration.html) (AKA CI) and [Continuous Delivery](http://martinfowler.com/bliki/ContinuousDelivery.html) (AKA CD) for a GitHub project using TeamCity.

-I should mention that the details of TeamCity projects are rather specific to the technology you're using.
-This is the technology stack I am using:
+This is the technology stack I am using in the project, [Humanizer](https://github.com/MehdiK/Humanizer), for which I am setting up the TeamCity project:

  - .Net: the programming language used for Humanizer.
  - Git and GitHub: Humanizer repository is git and the project is [hosted on GitHub](https://github.com/MehdiK/Humanizer).